ticdat/tidy_tested_safe/tts_scnd_course_files/release_0_0_3/README.md

   `dat` object and re-solving.
     * If you remove both the "Atlanta" to "Charlotte" record and the "Charlotte" to "Atlanta" record and re-solve, then the total cost should be larger than  `1.01*5.5277e8`.
   *  The total cost when solving from `LargeScale3Location.json` should be within 0.1% of 5.9109e8.
+Note that you're `solve` function will need to reference the distances table bi-directionally, as `LargeScale3Location.json` does not repeat every distance twice.
 * Don't lose the tests from the second release.
 * Tag and `__version__` to be "0.0.3".